rmoralespp/jsonl/README.md

 #####  load

-Deserialize a UTF-8-encoded JSONLines file into an iterable of Python objects.
+Deserialize a UTF-8-encoded jsonlines file into an iterable of Python objects.
 - Recognizes (`.gz`, `.gzip`, `.bz2`)  extensions to load compressed files.
 - Loads falls back to the following functions: (`orjson.loads`, `ujson.loads`, and `json.loads`).